mbaynton/cms-autoupdate-design/README.md

   2. A daemon process that receives data on the local socket, calls the phar loader wrapper described above to verify the signature, and executes the phar.

 Under this model, the server administrator would need to do a one-time setup of the daemon, configuring it to run under a user allowed to edit the CMS source tree(s).
 One such daemon should be sufficient to update multiple CMS installations if desired by running as a priviliged process that forks and makes setuid/setgid calls.

+The key observation from a security standpoint is that the process with permission to adjust the site's source tree first performs its own verification that the changes to be made are from a trusted source.